 Thousands of protesters took to the streets Saturday in the largest Freddie Gray rally yet, and after hours of peaceful demonstrations, pockets of protesters smashed out police car windows and storefronts.

-“The Right Side Forum,” an hour-long conservative news and talk show hosted by columnist Armstrong Williams, will ask this question on its next broadcast: “The History and Fabulous Legacy of The White House Correspondents’ Dinner”
+“Right Side Forum,” a live, hour-long conservative news and talk show hosted by columnist Armstrong Williams, will ask this question on its next broadcast: “The History and Fabulous Legacy of The White House Correspondents’ Dinner”

 A D.C. man arraigned Thursday on charges related to a slew of car break-ins that span affluent areas of Northwest, from Tenleytown to Georgetown, is also under investigation for the killing of a 76-year-old Korean grocery store owner last summer, according to court records.

 The U.S. Senate confirmed federal prosecutor Loretta Lynch as the 83rd U.S. attorney general Thursday after much yakety-yak about her qualifications and whether she is or will be inclined to become a political hack for President Obama.